shogidude/clojure-kit-with-redis-mysql-react/README.md

 Migrations, both up and down, work just like the Kit website explains.
 Also, the SQL in 'queries.sql' works the same as the Kit website explains.

+### Raw Redis

+Currently, the Kit website explains caching using Redis, but isn't extremely clear on how to use Redis all by itself.
+Some features of Redis have nothing to do with caching, after all.

+The developers over at Kit made a great decision using Carmine for their Redis integrations.
+You can pretty much do anything that Redis allows with Carmine.
+However, you might need a little help figuring out how to use Redis directly in your Kit web application.

+Check out the 'shogidude.pforacle2024.integrations.redis.redis-system' namespace.
+Specifically, you want to use the following code to get Kit and Carmine playing nice.

+`(ns shogidude.pforacle2024.integrations.redis.redis-system
+  (:require
+    [integrant.repl.state :as state]
+    [taoensso.carmine :as car :refer (wcar)]
+    ))

+(defn redis-connection []
+  (:cache/redis state/system))

+(defmacro wcar* [& body] `(car/wcar (redis-connection) ~@body))

+(defn ping-redis []
+  (wcar* (car/ping)))`

+Again, I'm new to Integrant, so there might be better ways of getting (:cache/redis state/system) for your connection.
+The rest of the code is easily understood when you read through the Carmine Redis library's documentation.

 ## Running and Developing in Dev Mode

 Start a [REPL](#repls) in your editor or terminal of choice.